 How to set up a company in Estonia?

-The answer is clear: just take a company and incorporate it 🙂
+The answer is clear: just do it yourself ツ

-However, if you want to do it right from the first try - you better call a lawyer who deal with such matters on a daily basis.
+However, if you want to do everything correctly from the first try - you better call a lawyer who deals with such matters on a daily basis.

-And of course, always ask for advise prior to setting up any company.
-There may be cases when setting up a firm abroad isn't always the best solution.
-When advising the client, we always lead him in a propper direction, even if it does not bring any profit to ourselves.
+And of course, always ask for a legal advise prior to setting up any company in Estonia.
+There may be cases when incorporating abroad isn't always the best solution.
+When consulting the client, we always suggest a better solution, if any exists.
+Even if this results in certain loss of profit for our Firm.

-The most common way to set up a firm in Estonia is to incorporate an OU using the E-residency card.
+- What is necessary: The most common way to form a company in Estonia is to incorporate an OU using the E-residency card.
 In order to get one, you would require 4 to 6 weeks since the date of submitting the application.
-In this case you will also be able to declare the Ultimate Beneficial owner of the Estonian firm remotely, without issuing any additional documents or POA's.
+In this case you will also be able to declare the Ultimate Beneficial owner of the Estonian company remotely, without issuing any additional documents or POA's.

-Estonian Police and Border Guard Board may ask additional questions regarding your application for issuing the E-residency card.
-Such requests should be handled in a proper manner in order not to be denied in issuing the E-resident card.
+- Pitfalls: Estonian Police and Border Guard Board may ask additional questions regarding your application for issuing the E-residency card.
+Such requests should be handled in a proper manner in order not to be denied in issuing the E-residency card.

 How to set up a company in Estonia by Power of Attorney?

-A faster way to incorporate a company in Estonia remotely is to issue a notarised Power of Attorney.
-In some cases such POA should be Apostilled depending on the country of issue.
-Considerning that starting from 2018 you are required to declare the Ultimate Beneficial Owner (UBO) of the Company within 1 month from the date of incorporation, you should also issue the relevant documentation for declaring the UBO by the Attorney.
-Such option costs more than simply declaring the UBO with the E-resident card;
+- What is necessary: A faster way to incorporate a company in Estonia remotely is to issue a notarised Power of Attorney.
+In some cases such POA should be Apostilled depending on the country where it is notarised.
+Such option is more expenisve if compared to company formation using the E-residency card;

 Pros: the speed;

-Cons: you have to pay extra for issuing the POA and courier dispatch to Tallinn; additional disbursements when declaring the UBO to the Registry in Estonia; whenever you need to do any actions with regards to your Estonian firm (e.g. change the Board Member or the legal address), you would require a new POA for such actions.
+Cons: you have to pay extra for issuing the POA and courier dispatch to Tallinn; the procedure of incorporation itself is more expensive; whenever you need to do anything with regards to your Estonian firm (e.g. change the Board Member or the legal address), you would require a new POA for such actions.

-The POA should be carefully checked prior to dispatching to Estonia.
-The slightest mistake may lead to denial in incorporating a company in Estonia.
+- Pitfalls: The POA should be carefully revised prior to dispatching to Estonia.
+The slightest mistake may lead to being rejected in incorporating a company in Estonia.
 Also you should check if Apostille is required on the documents.

-How to set up a company with a personal visit?
+How to set up a company by personal visit?

-First of all, you need to travel to Tallinn.
-Due to global lockdowns COVID restrictions, this might not be easy to accomplish.
-In case you are lucky enough to travel to this beatiful country, pur representative shall guide you during the incorporation process.
+- What is necessary: First of all, you need to travel to Tallinn.
+In case you are lucky enough to travel to this beatiful country, our representative shall guide you during the incorporation process.

-Pros the fastest way to set up a company; you will see the process with your own eyes; a good excuse to travel to Estonia as a tourist.
+Pros: the fastest way to set up a company in Estonia; you will see the process with your own eyes; a good excuse to travel to Estonia as a tourist.

 Cons: you have to get off the couch.